 COMPANIES

-Kashiwaya Co., Ltd.
+KASHIWAYA Co., Ltd.

 A 200-year History Imbued with Craftsmanship and Spirit Weaving the Future of a Low-carbon Society through Japanese Paper Culture

-In business for eight generations since our founding in 1824, Kashiwaya Co., Ltd. has focused on sales of washi traditional Japanese paper as a decorative interior material for living spaces and architecture while cherishing Japan's ancient paper culture.
+In business for eight generations since our founding in 1824, KASHIWAYA Co., Ltd. has focused on sales of washi traditional Japanese paper as a decorative interior material for living spaces and architecture while cherishing Japan's ancient paper culture.

 We believe that washi’s functionality and its connection to nature hold the key to sustaining modern prosperity and carrying it forward into the future.
 We are also actively striving to combine tradition with new technology and enhance our contribution to the environment.